Printing at CAE

 You can also check your remaining print pages on a Linux machine by typing lpquot into the terminal.

 -If you are printing a large PDF file, you may want to send it to the printer a few pages at a time.
 This keeps large jobs from bogging down the print queue, as well as make it easier for the printer to process.
 Otherwise you can use the printers in ME 1262 or CAE 116 which are built to handle larger sized jobs such as these.

--Computers in this lab print to the printers in room 116.
+- Computers in these labs print to the printers in room 116.
 The main issue people run into is accidentally printing to the color printer, which results in a much larger charge to the print account.
 When printing from a computer in these rooms, be sure your print job is being sent where you want it to go, cae-116-duplex for black and white jobs or cae-116-color for color print jobs.

--These rooms have a plotter printer in addition to the black and white printers.
+- These rooms have a color plotter in addition to the black and white printers.
 As with the 3 rooms listed above, be sure you have the correct printer selected for where you want to print, which are as follows:

 Printing problems are one of the most common issues that come to the CAE Help Desk.
-It is incredible how difficult it is to reproduce, diagnose and fix problems related to printing.
-In order to better attempt to find problems, CAE now requires the submission of a refund request form.
-While this may be slightly more inconvenient for you, it will help us track and fix the problems and causes.
+It can be difficult reproduce, diagnose and fix problems without information to work with.
+To gather as much information as possible up-front, CAE now requires submission of a print refund request form, found here: https://www.cae.wisc.edu/paper-refund-request/.
+While this takes slightly more time up front, it will help CAE investigate and resolve the problems more efficiently.

 In order to be useful, this form must be submitted with the required fields completed, along with the attached file that experienced the issue.
 The file that is submitted will ONLY be used for testing purposes.
 This should provide enough information for us to attempt to reproduce the problem.

 Filling out the Print Refund Request Form